STATISTICS

 4. Write the CI starting with the lowest score limit as determined by your choice ( as

-5. Determine the class frequencies for each class interval by referring to the tally column dividing the sum by 2.
+5. Determine the class frequencies for each class interval by referring to the tally column and dividing the sum by 2.
 The class mark is the representative value of the corresponding interval.

 Class Boundaries – more precise expressions of the class limits by at least 0.5 of their values.
 CB is situated between the upper limit of one interval and the lower limit of the next interval.